youcan-shop/coding-challenges/Junior Software Engineer - Backend (PHP)/README.md

 - Quality of documentation (The readme should be short and concise, like open source projects readme).

 ## Instructions

 - Put more focus on code quality and less on speed.
 - Don't hack something quickly, take your time and craft something clean, with layers and separation of concerns.
 - Write a readable and maintainable code.
 - Subscribe to the repository, so you're notified about any change performed in this test

-The goal of this test is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions
+The goal of this test is to evaluate the way of thinking, the quality of code design, and the accuracy to read and follow instructions.

-We accept juniors and seniors.

 ## Questions?

-If you have any questions, ask directly in our slack, room #tech-challenge or cut an email to tech-challenge@nextmedia.ma
+If you have any questions, send us an email on tech-challenge@nextmedia.ma

 ## Links & resources

 ### Mandatory to know

 #### PSR & coding style

 - PSR-1: https://www.php-fig.org/psr/psr-1/
 - PSR-2: https://www.php-fig.org/psr/psr-2/
 - PSR: https://www.php-fig.org/psr/

 #### Code design principles

 - [DRY - Don't repeat your self](https://deviq.com/don-t-repeat-yourself/), [Is your code dry or wet?](https://www.softwareyoga.com/is-your-code-dry-or-wet/)
 - [Single responsibility principle](https://deviq.com/single-responsibility-principle/)
 - [SOLID](https://deviq.com/solid/)